 Are you feeling overwhelmed?
-Try these 5 things to do when you are feeling overwhelmed.
+Take a bit of time for self-care and try these 5 things to do when you are feeling overwhelmed.

 Do you say to yourself things like “when I’m less busy” or “things will calm down soon?”
 I have done that for a long time but I’m figuring out that things never seem to calm down and I’m always busy.